-About a year later somebody asked me whether a job as software engineer would suite me.
-It sounded as good as any other technical job, so I decided to apply for it.
-In my application review with the chief of a Philips Healthcare software group I told about this calculator.
-He didn’t hesitate; I immediately got the job.
+How did that happen?
+After receiving the calculator, I soon programmed a small game on it.
+About a year later, someone asked me if a job as a software engineer would suit me.
+It sounded as good as any other technical job, so I decided to apply.
+During my interview with the head of a Philips Healthcare software group, I mentioned this calculator.
+He didn’t hesitate; I got the job immediately.

 Back in 2013 I was cleaning up some cabinets